champioj/geno/README.md

 A word on cyclic dependencies
 ---------

-The main drawback which is innerent to the logic of the progam is the problem of cyclic dependencies.
+The main drawback which is inherent to the logic of the program is the problem of cyclic dependencies.
 It is not possible to declare a type in a package, and use a specialized package which use that type cause it would create a cyclic dependency.
 If you want to do it, you have to put your type in its own packge.
 I would gladly receive any idea on how to mitigate or solve this problem.